An Adaptive Sampling Sequential Quadratic Programming Method for Equality Constrained Stochastic Optimization: Additional Numerical Results: Constrained Logistic Regression

 \item [b.]
 (Lemma \ref{lem.stoch_model_reduction_step_squared}) There exist constants $\{\kappa_{\bar\alpha},\kappa_{\Delta \bar{l},\bar{d}}\}\subset\mathbb{R}_{>0}$ such that for all $k\in\mathbb{N}$, $\Delta l(x_k,\bar\tau_k,\bar{g}_k,\bar{d}_k) \geq \kappa_{\bar\alpha}(\bar\tau_kL_k + \Gamma_k)\|\bar{d}_k\|_2^2 \geq \kappa_{\Delta \bar{l},\bar{d}}\|\bar{d}_k\|_2^2$. \item[c.]
-(Lemma \ref{lem.stoch_stepsize_bound_old}) For all $k \in \N{}$, there exists a constant $\underline{\alpha} \in \mathbb{R}_{>0}$ such that, $\underline{\alpha} \beta \leq \bar{\alpha}_k \leq \alpha_u\beta^{(2-\sigma/2)}$. \item [d.]
-(Lemma \ref{lem.key_decrease}) Finally, for all $k \in \N{}$, it follows that \bequation \baligned &\ \phi(x_k + \bar\alpha_k \bar{d}_k, \bar\tau_k) - \phi(x_k, \bar\tau_k) \\ \leq&\ -\bar\alpha_k \Delta l(x_k,\tau_k,g_k,d_k) + (1-\eta) \bar\alpha_k \beta^{(\sigma/2-1)} \Delta l(x_k,\bar\tau_k,\bar{g}_k,\bar{d}_k) \\ & \ + \bar\alpha_k \bar\tau_k g_k^T (\bar{d}_k - d_k) + \bar\alpha_k (\bar\tau_k - \tau_k) g_k^T d_k + \bar\alpha_k\|J_k(\bar{d}_k - \tilde{d}_k)\|_1. \ealigned \eequation \eenumerate \end{lemma}
+(Lemma \ref{lem.stoch_stepsize_bound_old}) For all $k \in \N{}$, there exists a constant $\underline{\alpha} \in \mathbb{R}_{>0}$ such that, $\underline{\alpha} \beta \leq \bar{\alpha}_k \leq \alpha_u\beta^{(2-\bz{\sigma})}$. \item [d.]
+(Lemma \ref{lem.key_decrease}) Finally, for all $k \in \N{}$, it follows that \bequation \baligned &\ \phi(x_k + \bar\alpha_k \bar{d}_k, \bar\tau_k) - \phi(x_k, \bar\tau_k) \\ \leq&\ -\bar\alpha_k \Delta l(x_k,\tau_k,g_k,d_k) + (1-\eta) \bar\alpha_k \beta^{(\bz{\sigma}-1)} \Delta l(x_k,\bar\tau_k,\bar{g}_k,\bar{d}_k) \\ & \ + \bar\alpha_k \bar\tau_k g_k^T (\bar{d}_k - d_k) + \bar\alpha_k (\bar\tau_k - \tau_k) g_k^T d_k + \bar\alpha_k\|J_k(\bar{d}_k - \tilde{d}_k)\|_1. \ealigned \eequation \eenumerate \end{lemma}

-We now proceed to state and prove a series of Lemmas that are analogues to those proven in Section \ref{sec.adaptive}.
-For brevity, in the rest of this appendix, we always assume that Assumptions~\ref{ass.stochastic_all} and~\ref{assum:stoch_redcond_old} hold without explicitly stating this fact.
+We now proceed to state and prove a series of lemmas that are analogues to those proven in Section \ref{sec.adaptive}.
 We begin by bounding the variance in the stochastic gradient approximations and the variance in the search directions computed in Lemmas~\ref{lem.new} and \ref{lem.dtilde_stochastic}.